 First, being socially conservative doesn’t mean being pro-corporate, right-wing – look at Soviet Russia.

-Secondly, despite recently adopting “state capitalism,” China is today seen as maintaining a “state communist” approach, and whatever you interpret its economic policy as, almost all agree the big state itself is key there, yet few will argue that it isn’t exactly ahead of the game on social liberalism – far from it.
+Secondly, despite recently adopting “state capitalism,” China is today seen as maintaining a “state communist” approach, and whatever you interpret its economic policy as, almost all agree the big state itself is key there, yet few will argue with the observation that it isn’t exactly ahead of the game on social liberalism – far from it.
 This must seem confusing to those Americans stuck in a binary “liberal/conservative” view of the world.

 So, why do Americans continue to insist on speaking about their political options – particularly Democrats and Republicans – as “liberal” or “conservative”?